 Fill it with familiar objects like some of their favourite toys, their food and water bowls, their bed and anything else that they will recognise or will smell of ‘home’.
 This will help them to adjust to the change when they arrive and will, in turn, help you relax knowing that they are happy.

 If you’re worried about moving your pet abroad, PBS specialist pet travel can guide and reassure you.
 We love animals and understand that they are an important part of the family and their journey abroad is just as vital as yours.
-Our pet transport services aim to relieve you of jobs and worry and transport your pet safely to their destination.
+Our animal courier services aim to relieve you of jobs and worry and transport your pet safely to their destination.